ccmlab-ubc/lab-manual/_sources/what-to-expect.md

 >
 >One of the most important roles of faculty advisors: helping you pick the right problems; topics that are unsolved, do-able in ~3 years, will be of interest to the community and within the student’s skill set.

+## What is graduate research about?
+Along the same lines, I found some great advice about graduate research on Sam Gershman's lab website.
+I've copied some of my favorite points from his slides below.
+They all resonate with me, and I definitely recommend everyone go through the entire pdf (found [here](https://gershmanlab.com/docs/advice_young_investigators.pdf)) themselves.
+The added emphasis to some sentences is mine.

+>Many students struggle to find an appropriate research project when they start grad school.
+I think this stems from the fact that science is taught as a body of knowledge rather than as a body of epistemic activities.
+So undergrads leave college “interested” in certain topics, but with little idea about what one does with those interests. **Science is a puzzle-solving activity.**
+>
+>In an influential paper, Platt (1964) asked why some fields have made faster progress than others.
+His answer was that the successful fields made use of strong inference: the design of experiments to discriminate alternative hypotheses.
+This seems intuitive and obvious, but a lot of science is done without theories that make clear and distinctive predictions.
+Many scientists seem to have the attitude of “let’s measure stuff, and then from these measurements we can construct a theory.”
+In my view this random walk in the space of experiments is hopeless.
+>
+>I encourage my students to work on two timescales at the same time: at short timescales (months), work on small puzzles, while making progress on a large puzzle at longer timescales (years). **The psychological impact of having produced intellectual output, no matter how small, is not to be underestimated.** Multiple timescales also help alleviate boredom and frustration.

 ## Reading papers